 - Unsafe data

 The HTTPS protocol for a website is not just a trend.
 If the website is using HTTPS, it means the data which is transmitted from the user’s browser to the web server is encrypted.
 Otherwise “a middle man” can sneak in and intercept the transmission.
 HTTP websites are vulnerable and can be easily accessed by hackers.

 - Visitors’ hesitation

 Imagine you are coming to a beach where you have swum for a hundred times before, but suddenly you stumble upon a “Swimming prohibited” sign.
 Even if you know it’s a safe place, you’d hesitate to get in the water, right?
-But if it’s a new, unfamiliar beach with a sign that warns about possible danger?
-You’d probably find another place to stay.
+But what if it’s a new, unfamiliar beach with a sign that warns about possible danger?
+You’d probably find another place to swim.